 Misleading prices may include:

-- a ‘before’, ‘was’ or ‘strike through’ price that is not the price those items were sold for in the period immediately before the sale period started
+- a ‘before’, ‘was’ or ‘strike through’ price that is not the price those items were sold for in a reasonable period immediately before the sale period started

-- a ‘before’, ‘was’ or ‘strike through’ price where only a limited proportion of sales were at the higher price in the period immediately before the sale period started
+- a ‘before’, ‘was’ or ‘strike through’ price where only a limited proportion of sales were at the higher price in a reasonable period immediately before the sale period started

 - a comparison between ‘cost/wholesale’ and ‘sale’ prices if the ‘cost/wholesale’ price is greater than what the business paid for the products